AStroCvijo/Indexer/README.md

 1. Download the repository
 2. Open the terminal and navigate to the repository
 3. Make sure to have [gradle](https://gradle.org/install/) installed on your machine
+4. Add Gradle to the PATH variable
-4. Use the command `gradle build` to build the app
+5. Use the command `gradle build` to build the app
-5. Use the command `gradlew run --args=""` to run the app
+6. Use the command `gradlew run --args=""` to run the app
-6. Set up `allowedExtensions.txt` file int the root directory e.g.
+7. Set up `allowedExtensions.txt` file int the root directory e.g.
 ```txt

   txt